SeanJia/SRUNIT/README.md

 self.optimizer_F.step()
 ```

-To improve the computational efficiency of SRUNIT so that it achieves comparable training speed to CUT, at each gradient update, we sample one scale at a time for injecting the noises to the features, as shown below.
+To improve the computational efficiency of SRUNIT so that it achieves a training speed comparable to CUT, at each gradient update, we sample one scale at a time for injecting the noises to the features, as shown below.

 ```Python
 # By default reg_layers = '0,1,2,3,4' (the multi-scale loss)